amirhossein-yousefi/HouseOffers/README.md

 contains text data I have trained a **MultiModal Transformer** which consists of a German Bert and MLP together.

+Note:Ensemble models perform better than Deep models for tabular data as our data is tabular, I follow almost all ensemble models(catboost,xgboost,LightGBM,CatBoost)

 ### XgBoost
+This model is based on gradient boosting and is one of the ensemble methods which is so powerful for tabular data

+### AutoGloun(AutoML)

+### GermanBert+MLP(MultiModal)